Xenta 527 Appears offline: Troubleshooting steps.

 - Use a different Ethernet port to connect the 527 or workstation to

 - Direct connect to a controller on the controller LAN via TAP and see if any stations are offline.
-It is theoretically possible that some form of electrical failure on the controller LAN has cause the 527 to appear offline.
+It is theoretically possible that some form of electrical failure on the controller LAN has caused the 527 to appear offline.
 If you are unable to see the entire controller LAN from anyone one device, you should troubleshoot Controller LAN communication.